-Creating a snapshot for a virtual machine fails with the error: File is larger than maximum file size supported (1012384)
+Creating a snapshot for an ESXi/ESX virtual machine fails with the error: File is larger than maximum file size supported (1012384)

-- In the vSphere Client, you see one of the following errors:
+- In the vSphere Client, you see entries similar to:

 - Create virtual machine snapshot VIRTUALMACHINE File <unspecified filename> is larger than the maximum size supported by datastore '<unspecified datastore>'